Find Affordable College Courses

 Rochester Hills, MI

-Oakland University ranked #8 on this year’s Best Value Mechanical Engineering Doctor’s Degree Schools in the Great Lakes Region list.
-Oakland is a large public school located in the suburb of Rochester Hills.
+Oakland University came in at #8 in this year’s edition of the Best Value Mechanical Engineering Doctor’s Degree Schools in the Great Lakes Region ranking.
+Oakland is a fairly large public school located in the large suburb of Rochester Hills.

 Out-of-state tuition fees for graduate students at Oakland are $24,648 per year.

-With a ranking of #9, University of Illinois at Urbana-Champaign did quite well on this year’s best value schools for mechanical engineering students working on their doctor’s degree.
-UIUC is a fairly large public school located in the small city of Champaign.
+University of Illinois at Urbana-Champaign landed the #9 spot in the 2023 rankings for the best value doctor’s degree mechanical engineering programs.
+UIUC is a very large public school located in the small city of Champaign.

 Out-of-state tuition fees for graduate students at UIUC are $30,862 per year.